 Understanding Narcissistic Abuse

-There is a range of behaviors that can be included under narcissistic abuse, which is a form of psychological abuse.
-Because it doesn’t leave any physical signs behind, it can be difficult for the victims to identify that they are being abused.
+There may be a range of behaviors involved with narcissistic abuse, which is a form of psychological abuse.* Because it often doesn’t leave any physical signs behind, it can be difficult for survivors to realize that they may have been abused.